nateware/nateware-blog/_posts/2012-12-01-replacing-macbook-pro-hard-drive-with-an-ssd.md

 {% image_tag disk-utility.png, 'Disk Utility Window', :class => 'pull-right', :width => '300' %}
 Once you attach the drive, a window will popup saying something like "Unrecognized drive format".
 Click the "Initialize" button to open up Disk Utility.
 You should see a screen like the one at right.
-Click the "Partition" button in the right pane, and add two partitions:
+Click the "Partition" button in the right pane, and do the following:

-1. A partition named "Recovery HD" at least 750 MB in size.
-This is required for OSX Lion, Mountain Lion, or later.
-Skip otherwise.
-2. A partition with all the remaining space, named whatever you want.
+1. Create a partition with all the available space, named whatever you want.
 I called mine "SSD Boot HD".
+2. Click "+" to add a partition named "Recovery HD" of at least 750 MB in size.
+   This is required for OSX Lion, Mountain Lion, or later, or if you're using FileVault (disk encryption).

 Both should be the default type of "Mac OSX Extended (Journaled)".